PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 The mosquitto application acts as MQTT broker that can receive messages / instructions from the CraftbeerPi4 server and other devices (e.g. the [mqttdevie](https://innuendopi.github.io/MQTTDevice4/)) can read/receive them.
 It can also receive sensor data or commands from other devices and the CraftbeerPi4 server can read them.
 The application basically acts as central communication point between devices that use the MQTT protocol.
 {% endhint %}

-Now you need to configure you MQTT broker that CratbeerPi but laso the other devices can send and recieve messages via the broker.
+Now you need to configure you MQTT broker that CraftbeerPi but also the other devices can send and receive messages via the broker.
 Two methods are possible.
 The first one does not require a password and is only recommended during set up for testing.
 The second method will require passwords and a user for the MQTT broker.

 #### Method 1 allows anonymous access to the MQTT broker (only recommended to test your setup)